Northill: Governance

 Northill Parish Council consists of 12 elected councillors.

 The village is part of Northill ward for elections to the Central Bedfordshire Unitary Authority.

 Prior to 1894, Northill was administered as part of the hundred of Wixamtree.

 From 1894 until 1974 it was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

 Northill is in the North East Bedfordshire parliamentary constituency of the House of Commons of the UK Parliament.

 Public transport

 Bus route 74 to Bedford and Biggleswade operated by Grant Palmer runs hourly, daytime Monday to Saturday.
 Community bus operator, Ivel Sprinter runs a weekly service to Cambridge.

 The nearest railway station is Sandy.

+Education

+The Oak Farm and Sweet Briars Cottage areas are in the catchment zone for Robert Bloomfield Academy.
+Those same communities are in the catchment zone for Samuel Whitbread Academy, which has upper secondary and sixth form.

 Events and amenities

 The Crown public house next to St Mary's Church, dates back to the 17th century.
 The property is partly timber-framed and partly brick, with a colour washed roughcast render throughout.
 The roofs are made of old clay tiles.

 Northill Village Hall was built in the 1970s.

 Northill is the starting place of the Ickwell May Day celebration that sees local floats and residents travel the mile or so to the neighbouring village of Ickwell.
 The May Day celebration has been held since 1565.